PM chairs teleconference on combating IUU fishing

 |

-Prime Minister Pham Minh Chinh chairs the anti-IUU teleconference from Hanoi on October 7.
-(Photo: SGGP)
+Prime Minister Pham Minh Chinh (centre) chairs the anti-IUU teleconference from Hanoi on October 7.
+(Photo: VNA)

-In his opening remarks at the event that gathered leaders of 28 centrally run coastal localities, Chinh underscored the Party’s and State’s significant attention to addressing the issue as well as all-level agencies’ and localities’ drastic implementation of anti-IUU fishing measures.
+In his opening remarks at the event that gathered leaders of 28 centrally run coastal localities, Chinh underscored the Party’s and State’s significant attention to addressing the issue and all-level agencies’ and localities’ drastic implementation of anti-IUU fishing measures.

 These efforts include strengthening inspections, monitoring, education, and communications, improving mechanisms, creating livelihoods for people involved, cooperating with relevant countries for checking, controlling, and addressing violations, promoting aquaculture and seafood processing, and limiting fishing.